solana-labs/solana/book/src/gossip.md

 every push message.
 An eclipse attack on *push* would influence the active set selection, or the random fanout selection.

+### Time and Stake based weights

+Weights are calculated based on `time since last picked` and the `natural log` of the `stake weight`.

+Taking the `ln` of the stake weight allows giving all nodes a fairer chance of network coverage in a reasonable amount of time.
+It helps normalize the large possible `stake weight` differences between nodes.
+This way a node with low `stake weight`, compared to a node with large `stake weight` will only have to wait a few multiples of ln(`stake`) seconds before it gets picked.

+There is no way for an adversary to influence these parameters.

 ### Pull Message

-A node is selected as a pull target based on local time since last selection and the stake weight.
-There is no way for an adversary to influence those parameters.
+A node is selected as a pull target based on the weights described above.

 ### Push Message

 A prune message can only remove an adversary from a potential connection.

-Just like *pull message*, nodes are selected into the active set based on local time since last selection and the stake weight.
-There is no way for an adversary to influence those parameters.
+Just like *pull message*, nodes are selected into the active set based on weights.

 ## Notable differences from PlumTree